 "Don't put it away, idiot boy!"
 Mrs. Figg shrieked.
 "What if there are more of them around?
 Oh I'm going to kill Mundungus Fletcher!"

-Okay I know.
-Like I said, word-for-word.
+Okay, I know, not much anything different happens from the books.
 It will start getting a little more different as we go more into Danielle's perspective in the next chapter.
 In the meantime though, I'd like to know what you guys think.
 If it doesn't get a good response, I'll go ahead and just scrap the whole thing.